 libusb is a C library that provides generic access to USB devices.
 It is intended to be used by developers to facilitate the production of applications that communicate with USB hardware.

-It is portable: Using a single cross-platform API, it provides access to USB devices on Linux, OS X, Windows and OpenBSD.
+It is portable: Using a single cross-platform API, it provides access to USB devices on Linux, OS X, Windows, Android, OpenBSD, etc.